lfex/py/README.md

 408
 ```

-Let's get that min minutes:
+Let's get that in minutes:

 ```cl
 > (/ (py:attr diff 'seconds) 60)